Safe Electricity program

 Visit MiEnergy's YouTube page to watch the three minute video.

-Driver's Education Video: Surviving Auto Accidents Involving Downed Power Lines
+License to Live: Surviving Auto Accidents Involving Downed Power Lines

 Each year, accidents in which motorists hit power poles happen tens of thousands of times.
 Each accident has the potential to bring live power lines to the ground.
 Tragically, many drivers and passengers who survive the impact are electrocuted when they attempt to leave the vehicle.
 In the vast majority of cases, the safest action is to stay inside the vehicle until the local electric utility is on the scene to assure the lines are de-energized.